 Decision and Order

-DOE's regulations for covered products contain provisions allowing a person to seek a waiver for a particular basic model from the test procedure requirements for covered consumer products when (1) the petitioner's basic model contains one or more design characteristics that prevent testing according to the prescribed test procedure, or (2) when prescribed test procedures may evaluate the basic model in a manner so unrepresentative of its true energy consumption characteristics as to provide materially inaccurate comparative data.
-(10 CFR 430.27(a)(1)) Petitioners must include in their petition any alternate test procedures known to them to evaluate the basic model in a manner representative of its energy consumption characteristics.
-(10 CFR 430.27(b)(1)(iii))
+DOE's regulations for covered products contain provisions allowing a person to seek a waiver for a particular basic model from the test procedure requirements for covered consumer products when (1) the petitioner's basic model for which the petition for waiver was submitted contains one or more design characteristics that prevent testing according to the prescribed test procedure, or (2) when prescribed test procedures may evaluate the basic model in a manner so unrepresentative of its true energy consumption characteristics as to provide materially inaccurate comparative data.
+10 CFR 430.27(a)(1).
+Petitioners must include in their petition any alternate test procedures known to the petitioner to evaluate the basic model in a manner representative of its energy consumption characteristics.
+10 CFR 430.27(b)(1)(iii).

-The waiver process also allows any interested person who has submitted a petition for waiver to file an application for interim waiver of the applicable test procedure requirements.
-(10 CFR 430.27(a)(2)).
+Any interested person who has submitted a petition for waiver may also file an application for interim waiver of the applicable test procedure requirements.
+10 CFR 430.27(a)(2).
 The Assistant Secretary will grant an interim waiver request if it is determined that the applicant will experience economic hardship if the interim waiver is denied, if it appears likely that the petition for waiver will be granted, and/or the Assistant Secretary determines that it would be desirable for public policy reasons to grant immediate relief pending a determination on the petition for waiver.
-(10 CFR 430.27(g))
+10 CFR 430.27(g).

 DOE consulted with the Federal Trade Commission (FTC) staff concerning the Samsung petition for waiver.
 The FTC staff did not have any objections to granting a waiver to Samsung.